Mizar999/just-phaser/README.md

-# Phaser 3 with TypeScript and Webpack
+# Phaser 3 with TypeScript

 Some simple apps to learn more about Phaser 3.